-NHTSA recorded 576 deaths in crashes where front airbags did not deploy between 2001 and 2006.
-According to NHTSA, of those killed, 360 victims “would have benefited from frontal airbag protection.”
+According to the National Highway Traffic Safety Administration (NHTSA), 576 people were killed in automobile crashes where a front airbag did not deploy between 2001 and 2006.
+Of these victims, 360 would have benefited from frontal airbag protection.

 - Faulty wiring

 - Loss of power prior to collision

 - Sensor failure